ARM-software/ComputeLibrary/examples/gemm_tuner/README.md

     * gemm config file
       A csv file containing the **GEMMConfig search list**.
 This is the list of candidate GEMMConfigs among which we search for the optimal one. **Note that we have a different list for each strategy.**
-      The default lists are prepared by ACL developers in advance and can be provided on request.
+      The default lists are prepared by Compute Library developers in advance and can be provided on request.

       The format of the file for each strategy is the same: